bigskysoftware/_hyperscript/www/docs.md

   ~~~ hyperscript
   log "Hello Console!"
   ~~~

+Simplicity itself.

 #### <a name=objects></a> [Objects](#objects)

-Hyperscript is not an object oriented language (it is event oriented) but it still allows you to work with objects in an easy and convenient manner.
+Hyperscript is not an object-oriented language: it is, rather, event-oriented.
+However it still allows you to work with objects in an easy and convenient manner, which facilitates interoperability with all the functionality of JavaScript, including the DOM APIs, javascript libraries and so on.

+Here is how you can work with objects in hyperscript:

 #### <a name=properties></a> [Properties](#properties)